hashimati/Service-Requests-Offers-Microservices/README.md

 10) To provide the services ids to which the UsersService will propagate the JWT secret.

 ### Step 3: Requests Service
+to be written
 ### Step 4: Offers Service
+to be written
 ### Step 5 Gateway
+to be written
 # Running Application
 1. Ensure MySql and MongoDB instances are installed, configured and run.